Play. Have fun. Learn coding! Here are some wonderful coding games to try.

 Next in our series on coding (see all of the posts here >> Homeschool Unit Study: Coding) we cover games you can play to learn about coding.

-I really like to have boys learn through games.
-They can learn so much by just playing a fun game that it really still amazes me that more people don’t do this.
-NOTE: I will add a few posts we have on playing games and learning math at the bottom of this post so be sure to check there.
+I 100% believe in learning through games.
+Kids (and adults too!) can learn so much by just playing a fun game that it still really amazes me that more people don’t do this.

 This post may contain affiliate links which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are my own and I share things I think would be of interest to boys.
 Thanks for your support!

 With Lightbot and Lightbot Jr. you program your robot to move along the squares to light up all of the blue tiles.
 I played this game in the past and actually got really into it.
 It is challenging but also fun.
 My son and I enjoyed playing together and trying to figure out how to get the robot to go where we wanted it to go.
 Lightbot (Android), Lightbot JR (Android), Lightbot (iPhone), Lightbot (iPad)

 Robozzle is super simplistic.
 It is a basic board with a “robot” that is actually an arrow.
 You have to program the robot to move over the stars.
 Includes a tutorial.
 Some like this better than others.
 I think if they upped the graphics a bit it would be more visually appealing.